muntedpissmole/pccs4/README.md

 # PCCS4 Demo

-A self-contained demo of the Pissmole Camper Control System — runs on Ubuntu Server with no Raspberry Pi hardware.
-Lights, reed switches, Sonos, battery/solar, water, and GPS are simulated so you can explore the full web UI (lighting, scenes, home dashboard, system tab) as if the camper were real.
+A self-contained demo of the Pissmole Camper Control System — runs on Linux.
+Lights, reed switches, Sonos, battery/solar, water, and GPS are simulated so you can explore the full web UI (lighting, scenes, home dashboard, system tab).

-Reed switches open and close on their own every few hours; the Sonos tile plays through a built-in trance playlist with artwork.
+Reed switches open and close on their own every few hours; the Sonos tile plays through a built-in playlist.

 ## Install